 Beyond road construction but before the coastal turnoff for Cape Town, there was a traffic bottleneck.
 I wondered if there was an accident.
 Closer to the source of the delay 6 or 7 police vehicles were parked near cars pulled to the roadside.
 I had flashbacks about some of the bizarre police chases we saw during an African safari when policemen pursued suspects along the roadside.
 It wasn’t like that.

-I passed to the front and an Afrikaner policeman approached with a small object in his hand.
+As I passed to the front and an Afrikaner policeman approached with a small object in his hand.
 He asked me to breathe into it so he could check for alcohol.
-There are several craft breweries and wineries along the wildflower route, so the area must be a popular check point for police, especially on weekends.
+There are several craft breweries and wineries along the wildflower route, so the area must be a popular checkpoint for police, especially on weekends.
 After passing the breathalyzer test, I was allowed to continue.
 It was my first breathalyzer!

 Along the coast, the silhouette of my atomic friend, Koeberg Nuclear Power Station, hulked in the distance.
 For old times’ sake I decided to stop and take a photo.
 Security made getting close a challenge.
 I pulled off the road some distance from the plant and snapped a shot – wondering if hidden security cameras were monitoring the area.